The Chrysalids: Plot summary

-David and other children in Waknuk hide their own form of mutation: telepathy.
+David and a few other children in Waknuk hide their own form of mutation, telepathy.
 David's Uncle Axel, who learned about the group from talking to David about his telepathy when he was young, advises David and protects them from persecution.
-He advises David on the wisdom of hiding his and the others' ability, and later kills the husband of one of the group's members who was planning to blackmail the telepaths.
+He commends David on the wisdom of hiding his and the others' ability, and later kills the husband of one of the group's members who was planning to blackmail the telepaths.
 David's younger sister Petra demonstrates exceptionally strong telepathic talent when her horse is attacked by a wildcat—she calls to all the telepaths for help across the entire Waknuk area, and stuns those closest to her.
 That leads to suspicion from the locals, and Uncle Axel warns the group, via David, that the Inspectors are beginning to investigate them.

-Later, two telepaths, Katherine and Sally, are captured and tortured for information, while David, his cousin Rosalind, and Petra escape to the Fringes.
+Later, two telepaths, Katherine and Sally, are captured and tortured for information, while David, his cousin Rosalind and Petra escape to the Fringes.
 A group of men from various districts band together to track and capture the telepaths—unknown to the Norms, the posse includes a telepath named Michael who keeps the escaping group informed of the trackers' progress.
-Later, with Petra's strong telepathic abilities, they contact a society with telepaths in a different country they mistakenly refer to as "Sealand" (New Zealand).
+Later, with Petra's strong telepathic abilities, they contact a society with telepaths in a different country they mistakenly refer to as "Sealand" (actually New Zealand).
 With the help of Sophie, who is now living in the Fringes, they escape the hunters and are rescued by a Sealand expedition.
 Unfortunately, they do not have enough fuel to take the craft back to Waknuk to pick up Rachel, the lone remaining Waknuk telepath, so they continue to Sealand.
 Michael vows to return to Waknuk to rescue Rachel, and join them in Sealand however they can.

 Tribulation

 Though the nature of "Tribulation" is not explicitly stated, it is implied that it was a nuclear holocaust, both by the mutations and by the stories of sailors who report blackened, glassy wastes to the south-west where the ruins of faintly glowing cities can be seen (presumably the east coast of the US).
 Sailors venturing too close to these places experience symptoms consistent with radiation sickness.
-A woman from Sealand, a character with evident knowledge of the Old People's technology, mentions "the power of gods in the hands of children", referring to the nuclear capabilities of world power which were led by incompetent political leaders.
+A woman from Sealand, a character with evident knowledge of the Old People's technology, mentions "the power of gods in the hands of children", referring to the nuclear capabilities of world powers led by incompetent political leaders.